OmegaAOL/cerulean/README.md

 ![alt text](https://i.imgur.com/bzciwrw.png)

-# Open-source

-The project is open-source, but licensed under the GPL3 - any forks will have to credit both me and the project as being the originator of theirs.

 # What's present and what works

 A few menus like the login screen (and its accompanying functions) and the About screen have been finished.
 The main window hasn't